trimble-oss/website-modus.trimble.com/content/components/web/sliders/_index.md

 - Hovering over an active slider’s handle will change the default cursor to the grab cursor; clicking will change it to the grab cursor.
 - Changes made with sliders are immediate.

-### Accessibility

-- The element serving as the focusable slider control has role `slider`.
-- The slider element has the `aria-valuenow` property set to a decimal value representing the current value of the slider.
-- The slider element has the `aria-valuemin` property set to a decimal value representing the minimum allowed value of the slider.
-- The slider element has the `aria-valuemax` property set to a decimal value representing the maximum allowed value of the slider.
-- If the value of `aria-valuenow` is not user-friendly (e.g., the day of the week is represented by a number) the `aria-valuetext` property is set to a string that makes the slider value understandable (e.g., "Monday").
-- If the slider has a visible label, it is referenced by `aria-labelledby` on the slider element.
-Otherwise, the slider element has a label provided by `aria-label`.
-- If the slider is vertically oriented, it has `aria-orientation` set to `vertical`.
-The default value of `aria-orientation` for a slider is `horizontal`.
-- Make sure the thumb is in the page tab sequence.
-- Right and Up arrows increase the value of the slider by one step; Left and Down arrows decrease the value of the slider by one step.
-- When using a multi-thumb slider, each thumb is in the page tab sequence and has the same keyboard interaction as a single-thumb slider.

 {{< whats-changed-table >}}

 | Date       | Version | Notes                                      | Contributors                   |